 The tube on this scope is only 28-inches long.
 When assembled, the entire unit stands about 36” (give or take an inch or two) tall when aimed at the zenith.
 Weighing in at under 25 lbs., this scope provides a lot of capability in a fairly portable package.

 The scope is less ideal for planetary viewing, but still capable.
-The 10mm eyepieces offer 75X magnification, up to 150X with a 2X Barlow.
+The 10mm eyepieces offer 75X magnification, which is doubled to 150X with a 2X Barlow.
 Under steady skies, Jupiter will show prominent cloud bands, as well as the Great Red Spot, when it’s visible, and the shadows of the Galilean moons on occasion.
 Saturn’s rings along with the Cassini division should be visible, and Mars should show its polar ice caps.

 A Stable Mount